 - There are a few fashion apps worthy of checking out from this article on Real Style fashion apps, but some info. might be dated as Polyvore is on it.

 For mobile, there are a lot of collage, and styling apps, and fashion apps at the iTunes store or if on android your app stores.
 Some free, some not but not with the interface that Polyvore had.
 I will do a separate post on Polyvore mobile app alternatives.
 Be sure to subscribe to that update.

 If you are using an awesome online platform for designing mood boards, fashion boards, and decor boards let us know in the comments section, or tag us on social media @DearCreatives.
 I’d love to add this to the resource for creatives who love to create style boards.

 Of course, you can always learn PhotoShop and Illustrator.
 To find affordable online classes head over to skillshare that’s where I’m taking online classes for designing, and photoshop.
 If you don’t have the programs on your computer you can find them via the above links.

 Give me your thoughts on the Polyvore shut down.
 Where and how you are designing now?

 - PS You can see more of my design boards, and favorite fashion finds here.

-- Are you a blogger with over 4 month of blogging?
-Do you want an invite to an affiliate design fashion styling platform?
-Leave me your name, email and site saying so in comments and I’ll send you an program invite.
+- Are you a blogger with over 4 months of blogging?
+Do you want an invite to an affiliated design fashion styling platform?
+Leave me your name, email, and site saying so in comments and I’ll send you a program invites.
 Or message me on my Facebook fan page with information or questions.

 - New here?
 Don’t forget to subscribe